michaelcale/books/books/go/0010-getting-started/070-accessing-documentation-offline.md

 go doc fmt Print
 ```

-General help is also available from command-line:
+General help is also available from the command-line:

 ```sh
 go help [command]